halfwit/registry/README.md

 `svcfs` manages the contents of a file, `/adm/services`, which it will read in on startup It serves up on mtpt, by default using `/mnt/services`

+A service can be added by creating a directory.
+Services may be read by anyone, but can only be modified by the creator or registry owner.
+Write requests must come from users in the same authdom.

 Each service dir contains many of the following files:
  - addr
  - auth